space-station-os/space_station_os/README.md

 https://www.nasaspaceflight.com/2021/07/nauka-docking/
 In Demo 1b, we prepared for an imaginary difficult case.

-Through these cases, we will study the importance of determining FDIR (Fault Detection, Isolation and Recovery).
+Through these cases, we will study the importance of determining fault detection, isolation and recovery (FDIR).

 ### Procedures to run Demo 1a/1b
 - Terminal 1: